A lot of this tutorial talks about the app or web which is the heart of the ETP coaching experience (it’s free to members):

 5. How long does someone stay in a Fat Loss phase and why did EMMA give me food in a Fat Loss phase when I hit my goal?

 Someone will stay in a Fat Loss phase as long as they are hitting goals, the goals are set lower as the coaches see fit and are lowered on the next review (you can also message your coach to ask for weight goal to be lowered once you have hit a goal).
-The system default is 24 days with 2 cycles, the second cycle is optional.
-For more information on what that exactly looks like check out this article.
+The system default is 42 days with 2 cycles, the second cycle is optional.

 6. My fat loss cycle just ended but I still have weight to lose, what happens now?